microsoft/aksworkshop/_entries/02-02 challenge2-1.md

 #### Setup Helm

-Helm is a application package manager for Kubernetes, and way to easily deploy applications and services into Kubernetes, via what are called charts.
+Helm is an application package manager for Kubernetes, and way to easily deploy applications and services into Kubernetes, via what are called charts.
 To use Helm you will need the `helm` command (already installed in the Azure Cloud Shell), the Tiller component in your cluster which is created with the `helm init` command and a chart to deploy.

 #### Initialize the Helm components on the AKS cluster